2HO4/CostSharing_HARL/README.md

 ---

-For more details, refer to the thesis document in the `doc` folder.
+For more details, refer to the thesis document in the `docs` folder.
 If you have any questions or issues, feel free to open an issue on GitHub.